 Update Your To-Do List Every Morning

-This will help you to achieve everything you need to do in the very day.
-Have a dedicate time to check your to-do list and add things to do that day.
+This will help you to achieve everything you need to do every day.
+Have a dedicated time to check your to-do list and add things to do that day.

-Your schedule might be hectic and have too much on your mind.
+Your schedule might be hectic, and you have too much on your mind.
 It can be overwhelming.
 To-do lists can help you get through your day with one thing to complete at a time.

 Also, it helps you to complete the task as per the priority and its deadline.
 And when you cross the tick on the particular task, you feel accomplished and fulfilled to move further.

-Make sure you also set a time limitation for all the tasks on your to-do list.
+Ensure you also set a time limit for all the tasks on your to-do list.